sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/lsif_quickstart.md

   -file=<LSIF file (e.g. ./cmd/dump.lsif)>
 ```

-If uploading to Sourcegraph.com, you will need to additionally supply the `-github-token=<token>` flag.
-This token must have the `repo` or `public_repo` scope.
-It is used to verify that you have collaborator access to the repository for which you are uploading data.
+> NOTE: If you're using Sourcegraph.com or have enabled [`lsifEnforceAuth`](https://docs.sourcegraph.com/admin/config/site_config#lsifEnforceAuth), you need to [supply a GitHub token](#proving-ownership-of-a-github-repository) (to confirm you have collaborator access to the repository) by using the `src lsif upload -github-token` flag.

 If successful, you'll see the following message: